HalloSpaceBoy5/Roblox-SteamVR-Closer/README.md

 # Performance Impact:
 From what I've seen using the program, no noticable performance is dropped.
 I ran a benchmark for exact numbers and enabled, the game remained about the same, only 1 or 2 frames were dropped.

+# Q&A:
+## Will this work with roblox mods?
+Yes, it should.
+This is because this is an external mod to roblox, not changing the game files.

+## How do I play roblox VR?
+Just go to the system tray, right click on the program icon, and select the "SWITCH ON/OFF" button.

+## Will this affect SteamVR while I'm not playing roblox?
+No, this program is specific to roblox and will only close SteamVR if it is running

+If you want to support me, join my group and buy a donation: https://www.roblox.com/groups/15716128/People-of-Space